sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 at construction or first use, for the benefit of future use.

 This gives a good idea of how the elements work internally.
-Lets us now go a bit more into details on specific points.
+Let us now go a bit more into details on specific points.

 III.1 Message spaces
 ---------------------